Sutherland Primary Academy

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-- The School runs a Parent and Toddler group on Wednesday mornings and Thursday afternoons, for pre school children.
+The School runs a Parent and Toddler group on Wednesday and Thursday mornings, for pre school children.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?